 The less expectation put on you as the end user, the more you know that provider will be around to assist.
 If your provider does not want to discuss it now, then they definitely won’t later.

-1. Think about costs vs value
+5. Think about costs vs value

-We all know that some things are too good to be true, but for the lack of better information, sometimes we just can’t help but go for475 the cheapest option.
+We all know that some things are too good to be true, but for the lack of better information, sometimes we just can’t help but go for the cheapest option.
 We know however, that the cheapest is very rarely the best.

 For more information about how you can achieve solar success, call our team of Green Energy experts for an obligation-free discussion about your solar power needs.